Skip to main content

 Cats Looking for a Home

-If you think you may be able to offer Quinn his dream home please email us at invernesscats@btinternet.com telling us why, and enclosing your address and phone number.
+If you think you may be able to offer Leo a home where he can live a free, but semi-supervised life, or if you require further information, please email us at invernesscats@btinternet.com and include your address and contact phone number.